-Forescout Class Action Deadline: The Law Firm Of Barbuto & Johansson, P.A.
-Reminds Forescout Shareholders Of Important Deadline In The Recently Filed Securities Class Action
+Forescout Class Action Deadline: The Law Firm of Barbuto & Johansson, P.A.
+Reminds Forescout Shareholders of Important Deadline In The Recently Filed Securities Class Action

-/EIN News/ -- WELLINGTON, Fla., June 13, 2020 (GLOBE NEWSWIRE) -- Barbuto & Johansson, P.A. (“BARJO” or the “Firm”) and Of Counsel, Neil Rothstein, Esq. (with over 30 years of Securities Class Action experience, including cases against ENRON and HALLIBURTON) advises investors that a Securities Class Action lawsuit has been filed against Forescout Technologies, Inc. (NasdaqGS: FSCT), and encourages shareholders with losses exceeding $100,000 to contact the Firm to discuss the case and their options as class members.
+/EIN News/ -- WELLINGTON, Fla., June 18, 2020 (GLOBE NEWSWIRE) -- Barbuto & Johansson, P.A. (“BARJO” or the “Firm”) and Of Counsel, Neil Rothstein, Esq. (with over 30 years of Securities Class Action experience, including cases against ENRON and HALLIBURTON) advise investors that a Securities Class Action lawsuit has been filed against Forescout Technologies, Inc. (NasdaqGS: FSCT), and encourages shareholders with losses exceeding $100,000 to contact the Firm to discuss the case and their options as class members and potential appointment as a lead plaintiff.
 The deadline to petition the court to act as a lead plaintiff is August 10, 2020.

 The case, The Arbitrage Fund, et al. v.
 Forescout Technologies, Inc., et al., Case No.: 3:20-cv-03819, was filed in the U.S. District Court for the Northern District of California on behalf of shareholders who purchased the Company’s common stock between February 6, 2020 and May 15, 2020, inclusive (the “Class Period”).
 The lawsuit alleges that Forescout and certain of its executives failed to disclose material information during the Class Period relating to its planned merger, violating federal securities laws.